suarezgil-k/Test/README.md

 4. `Segments/`
    - Contains segmented images.
    - Includes embeddings in the `Seg_embs/` subdirectory.
+   - Includes detection/segmentation statistics in the `stats/` subdirectory.

 We also provide multiple Jupyter notebooks in `dcbm_training/` to facilitate training and hyperparameter tuning.